Chitlin' Circuit: Contemporary use

-In 2025, Beyoncé named her concert tour the Cowboy Carter and the Rodeo Chitlin' Circuit Tour, which supports her 2024 album Cowboy Carter.
+In 2025, Beyoncé named her concert tour the Cowboy Carter and the Rodeo Chitlin' Circuit Tour, which supported her 2024 album Cowboy Carter.

 Origins

 Leading figures in establishing the Chitlin' Circuit were the Black Indianapolis entrepreneurs Sea and Denver D. Ferguson.
 After the collapse of the Theatre Owners Booking Association (TOBA) in 1930, the Ferguson brothers drew on bandleader and influential columnist Walter Barnes and his contacts to bring top Black entertainers to Indianapolis in the 1930s.
 When their businesses' licenses were revoked in 1940, they opened Ferguson Brothers, a booking agency, which grew rapidly and became the most powerful Black-owned talent agency in the country.
 They helped various orchestras, bands, and vaudeville shows book gigs, including Jay McShann, King Kolax, Tiny Bradshaw, Roosevelt Sykes, Claude Trenier, the Bama State Collegians, Carolina Cotton Pickers, Snookum Russell, Milton Larkin, Clarence Love, Gene Pope, and the International Sweethearts of Rhythm, and organised tours around the South playing to Black audiences.
 Musician Sax Kari described Denver Ferguson as "the man who invented the chitlin’ circuit".